Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Spectral analysis

-We select the energy ranges 0.5--10 keV, 1--10 keV, 3--70 keV, 15--60 keV, 25--250 keV, 1--30 MeV for \xmm, \suzaku/XIS, \nustar/FPMA, \suzaku/HXD, \integ/ISGRI and \comptel, respectively.
-We use the broken power-law model, {\tt bknpower}, with the photoelectric absorption described by the model, {\tt phabs}, to fit the spectra.
-The main parameters are the hydrogen column density, $N_{\rm H}$, the broken energy, $E_{\rm cut}$, the photon indices below and above $E_{\rm cut}$, $\Gamma_1$ and $\Gamma_2$, respectively.
-A multiplication constant was included to account for the uncertainty in the cross-calibration of the instruments, where it was fixed at unit for \nustar/FPMA and \comptel\ data.
+We then replaced the simple power law with a broken power-law model, {\tt phabs*bknpower}, to make a best fit of the broad-band spectra.
+The main parameters of the model are the hydrogen column density, $N_{\rm H}$, the break energy, $E_{\rm cut}$, and the photon indices, $\Gamma_1$ and $\Gamma_2$, below and above $E_{\rm cut}$.
+In this case, a multiplication factor was also included to account for the uncertainties in the cross-calibration of the instruments, where it was fixed at unity for \nustar/FPMA data.
 First, we only consider the spectra in the energy range 0.5--250 keV.
-The best-fit parameters are reported in Table~\ref{tab:table1}.
-We then extend the energy range up to 30 MeV by including the \comptel\ spectra, and show the best-fit parameters in Table~\ref{tab:table2}.
+The best-fit parameters are reported in Table~\ref{tab:table2}.
+We then extend the energy range up to 30 MeV by including the \comptel\ spectra, and show the best-fit parameters in Table~\ref{tab:table3}.
+We note that the multiplication factors of the \comptel\ are now around one-third lower for both INFC and SUPC phases compared with \nustar/FPMA spectra.
+If we fix the multiplication factor of \comptel\ data at one, the broken power-law model can also describe the broad-band spectra up to MeV with a slightly larger and acceptable red-$\chi^2$.
 The unabsorbed bolometric fluxes are determined by the convolution model {\tt cflux} in the 0.5--250 keV and 0.5--2$\times10^4$ keV energy ranges.
-The interstellar absorption column density are consistent with previous results.
-In Fig.~\ref{fig:spec_eeuf} (a-d), we plot the unfolded spectra and the best-fit models.
+The interstellar absorption column density is consistent with previous results.
+Figure~\ref{fig:spec_eeuf} (a-d) shows the unfolded spectra and the best-fit models.